 - Key superhero events: The founding of S.H.I.E.L.D.; Hank Pym and Janet Van Dyne work for S.H.I.E.L.D. on sensitive missions

-The period between World War II and the present day is one frequently visited in flashbacks, especially in Agents of S.H.I.E.L.D.
+The period between World War II and the present day is one frequently visited in flashbacks, especially in Agents of S.H.I.E.L.D..
 Most of the actual coverage, though, is from Agent Carter.
-The initial #AgentCarter one-shot was adored by fans, and inspired the much-loved (although sadly cancelled) Agent Carter series.
-Unfortunately, the series's existence sits awkwardly with the one-shot, which is ostensibly set one year after the end of World War II.
+The initial #AgentCarter one-shot was adored by fans, and inspired the much-loved (although sadly canceled) Agent Carter series.
+Unfortunately, the series's existence sits awkwardly with the one-shot, which is ostensibly set one year after the end of World War II (the shading in the graphic indicates that this is likely no longer canon).

 2008 - Enter Iron Man

-- Key superhero events: Tony Stark becomes Iron Man; Bruce Banner briefly returns to the United States; General Ross creates the Abomination
+- Key superhero events: Tony Stark becomes Iron Man

 The Iron Man 2 Prelude - sometimes referred to as Iron Man 2: Public Identity - was a tie-in comic book series that portrayed Tony Stark's life after he outed himself as #IronMan.
 It also featured flashbacks showing the relationship between Howard Stark and Anton Vanko.